 If you’re a prospective birth mother who’s considering giving a second or third child up for adoption in North Carolina, know that you’re not alone.
 In fact, many of the women who choose adoption already have a child that they’re raising, so they better understand the commitment needed to add another child to their life and, therefore, recognize what’s best for them and their family.

 Deciding to give a second or third child up for adoption is a brave choice — but we understand it may not be one you can make easily.
 There are probably a lot of factors that play into you placing a second or third child for adoption, and it’s important you take as much time as you need to decide.
 Our counselors are always here to provide you information about all of your unplanned pregnancy options for free and with absolutely no obligation to choose adoption until you’re sure it’s right for you.
-To ask us any questions you have about giving a baby up for adoption if you already have kids, please call us at 877-890-4673, text PREGNANT to 919-971-4396 or email email@example.com.
+To ask us any questions you have about giving a baby up for adoption if you already have kids, call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email email@example.com.

 No matter how many children you already have or whether you’ve already placed a baby for adoption, placing another child for adoption is always an option for you.
 If you’re in this situation, you probably have several questions you may want answers to before moving forward.

 Many prospective birth mothers in your situation not only wonder about the logistics of this kind of adoption but they also struggle with the emotional aspects of this decision.
 It’s important to recognize that placing a second child for adoption (or a third child, fourth child or so on) does not mean that you love this child any less than your first.
 On the contrary, choosing adoption when you know you can’t provide for another child means that you are putting your child’s needs before your own — the sign of a loving mother.